 Only a particular study's investigator(s) and the ASA24 operations team can access response data.
 Access is gained through usernames and strong passwords.

-Citing ASA24 in Publications & Presentations:
+Citing the ASA24 System in Publications & Presentations

 - Automated Self-Administered 24-Hour Recall (ASA24)-Beta-2009.
 Bethesda, MD: National Cancer Institute.

 - Automated Self-Administered 24-Hour Recall (ASA24)-2011.
 Bethesda, MD: National Cancer Institute.